And Yet It Moves (2013)

 And Yet It Moves is my first film.
-I conceived, implemented, and executed almost the entirety of the work, from composing the music, recording the musicians each individually, to editing the soundtrack.
-I also storyboarded the narrative, directed, and assisted in shooting the film.
-In addition I also edited the film itself.
+I conceived, implemented, and executed almost the entirety of the work, from composing the music, recording the musicians each individually, to editing the soundtrack and the film itself.
+I also storyboarded the narrative, directed, and assisted in shooting.

-The film title is based on an apocryphal statement by Gallileo, who doubted that the solar system was Earth-centric.
+The film's title is based on an apocryphal statement by Gallileo, who doubted that the solar system was Earth-centric.
 The film itself is a “love letter” of sorts to academia.
-I wanted to take my acquired knowledge and my feelings about academia and translate them into a poetic form.
-This form became an extended-length music video centered around knowledge, with its subjects abstractly representing history, nature, and science.
+The form became an extended-length music video centered around knowledge, with its subjects abstractly representing history, nature, and science.
 The entire film was shot on CU Boulder’s campus.

-The second layer is the human and historic element, featuring two singers whose texts are settings of CU’s first female professor, Mary Rippon, and her student Will Housel.
+2. HISTORY: The human element.
+Featuring two singers and texts from CU’s first female professor, Mary Rippon, and her student Will Housel.
 Will and Mary became illicit lovers, quickly marrying.
 More strikingly Mary became pregnant at a time it was illegal to be a professor and mother.
 Mary birthed the baby in Germany on a sabbatical, and returned to the States without anyone knowing of her pregnancy.
 Will brought the baby back to Colorado, and raised their daughter as Mary’s “niece” for most of her life.
 It was not until 1990 that this “secret child”, and Mary’s story, was brought to light.

-This film would not be possible without the use of several campus buildings and the support of campus faculty and staff, in particular the staff at Old Main’s CU Heritage Center, Norlin Library, and the Observatory.
+This film would not be possible without the support of the staff at Old Main’s CU Heritage Center, Norlin Library, and the Observatory.